marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 cd moomoo
 ```

 I am now in the "moomoo" directory.
-If I wanted to go back on the directory chain, I would use
+If I wanted to go back on the directory chain, I would use:

 ```txt
 cd ..